Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

 In addition to the state vector $\bm{x}$, the forward operator depends on additional parameters, most notably on the solar and satellite viewing geometries, which are assumed to be known during the retrieval.
 In our case, the forward model is evaluated for an OCO-2 orbit that took place in October 2015 near the Lamont, Oklahoma, Total Carbon Column Observing Network (TCCON) site (36.604$^\circ$N, 97.486$^\circ$W).
 The satellite is in the nadir observing mode, i.e., pointed toward the ground directly underneath its orbit.

 We can investigate the ill-posedness of the CO$_2$ retrieval problem by studying the singular values of the linearized forward operator represented by the $3048 \times 39$ matrix $\bm{K}$.
-The singular values (not shown) decay exponentially indicating that the retrieval problem is severely ill-posed \cite{hansen2005}.
+The singular values, shown in Figure~S2 in the Supplement \cite{Patil2021Supp}, decay exponentially indicating that the retrieval problem is severely ill-posed \cite{hansen2005}.
 The smallest singular value deviates from the exponential decay which we take to indicate that $\bm{K}$ is rank deficient with rank 38.
 Hence, there is a one-dimensional null space.
-The condition number (the ratio of the largest to the smallest (numerically) non-zero eigenvalue) is $3.62 \times 10^{12}$, consistent with a severely ill-posed problem.
+The condition number (the ratio of the largest to the smallest (numerically) non-zero singular value) is $3.62 \times 10^{12}$, consistent with a severely ill-posed problem.

 The ultimate quantity of interest in the retrieval problem is the column-averaged CO$_2$ dry-air mole fraction $X_\mathrm{CO2} = \tp{\bm{h}}\bm{x}$, where $\bm{h}$ is a weight vector derived in \cite{ODell2012}; see also~\cite{atbd2019}.
 Since $X_\mathrm{CO2}$ only involves the CO$_2$ profile, the nuisance variables get weight zero, i.e., $h_{21} = \cdots = h_{39} = 0$.
 The remaining weights are strictly positive and sum to one, $\sum_{i=1}^{20} h_i = 1$, so statistically $X_\mathrm{CO2}$ is a weighted average of the CO$_2$ concentrations $x_1,\ldots,x_{20}$.
 In the Full Physics retrievals, the weights $h_i$ have a slight dependence on the nuisance variables, but in the surrogate model the weights do not depend on the state vector.
-In practice, the surrogate model weights are almost constant for the intermediate pressure levels, $h_2 \approx \cdots \approx h_{19} \approx 0.526 = 1/19$, while the weights for the boundary levels are approximately half of this, $h_1 \approx h_{20} \approx 0.263 = 1/2 \cdot 1/19$.
-The use of a vertical coordinate system normalized by surface pressure \cite{ODell2012, atbd2019} leads to nearly the same pressure weights globally; slight variations result from changes in atmospheric water vapor, since $X_\mathrm{CO2}$ represents a dry-air mole fraction.
+In practice, the surrogate model weights are almost constant for the intermediate pressure levels, while the weights for the boundary levels are approximately half of that value.